L-T-B/uiuctf/writeups/ponydb.md

 the other values can be chosen freely as long as they don't interfear with the already stated rules

+because mysql trims the json data the "trailing data" goes missing which is now a valid json Array

+	{"somevalue":"a...a", "number": 1337}","word":"someword,"number":10}

+gets trimmed to

+	{"somevalue":"a...a", "number": 1337}

 ## Thank you for reading :)